Many homeowners and occasional chainsaw users barely know even a quarter of the parts that make up their chainsaws. Why is this important?

-First and foremost, there are chainsaw parts that are a prerequisite by law.
-Chainsaw manufacturers must meet the safety requirements of gasoline powered chains and ensure that all chainsaws produced are fitted with the parts required by the Occupational Safety and Health Administration.
+First and foremost, there are chainsaw parts that are prerequisite by law.
+Chainsaw manufacturers must meet the safety requirements of gasoline-powered chains and ensure that all chainsaws produced are fitted with the parts required by the Occupational Safety and Health Administration.
 Below are some of the reasons why you need to know the parts of your chainsaw.

 A maintained chainsaw will be less risky to use and it will give you service for many years.
 Knowing the parts of your chainsaw is essential for maintenance.
 If you don’t know the different parts and how they work, you cannot be able to maintain your chainsaw as you should which can be both costly and unsafe.

 When you need to replace a certain part of your chainsaw, it can be difficult to order it when you don’t really know what it is called.
 Knowing the different parts of the chainsaw will enable you to communicate with your mechanic or supplier well.

 Below are some of the common parts of a chainsaw that are essential for safety and good performance

 The saw chain in itself has several other parts which include; cutter teeth, rakers (also known as depth gauge), the tie strap and the drive link.
 These parts are essential for cutting, controlling the depth of the cut, holding the different parts of the chainsaw together and enabling the bar to guide the chain respectively.
 All these parts must be maintained properly in order to enhance performance and safety when the chainsaw is in use.

 The chain catcher refers to a plastic or metal guard that is intended to protect the chainsaw operator from coming in contact with the chain in case the chain breaks or is derailed when the chainsaw is in use.